Through licensing agreements with states, ARRT offers exams to state-approved candidates

 Candidates for state licensing are classified in one of two ways: those who are

-eligible for ARRT certification and apply to both the state and ARRT, and those
+eligible for ARRT certification and registration and apply to both the state and ARRT, and those

-who are not eligible for ARRT certification and apply only to the state.
+who are not eligible for ARRT certification and registration and apply only to the state.
 Learn more

 about the application process.